ogham/exa/README.md

 ## Installation

 exa is written in [Rust](http://www.rust-lang.org).
 You'll have to use the nightly -- I try to keep it up to date with the latest version when possible.
 Once you have it set up, a simple `cargo build` will pull in all the dependencies and compile exa.

+exa depends on [libgit2](https://github.com/alexcrichton/git2-rs) for certain features.
+If you're unable to compile libgit2, you can opt out of Git support by passing `--no-default-features` to Cargo.